top of page

 Deploying Bicep using GitHub Actions

-There is a GitHub Action called azure/arm-deploy and it will let you deploy both ARM Templates and Bicep Templates.
+There is a GitHub Action called Azure/bicep-deploy and it will let you deploy both ARM Templates and Bicep Templates.
+It supports Bicep parameter files.
+It also supports Deployment Stacks.

 I've only just scratched the surface of Bicep and how to deploy.
 Further entries in this series can be found below.